yard-turkey/ansible-cloud-deploy/README.md

 To edit values relative to AWS instances, see playbooks/host_vars/ec2-deploy.yaml

+At the very least, set the `tag_name` value to something other than the current value.

 ## Configuration
 #### Make ssh key accessible to ansible
   - $ eval ssh-agent && ssh-add ~/.ssh/<key>